artis3n/artis3n.github.io/_posts/2019-11-02-github-action-ansible-galaxy-collection.md

 > Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.

-Previously, Ansible Galaxy was a hub for community-developed roles - a discrete playbook of tasks that will all execute to reuse of common configuration steps.
+Previously, Ansible Galaxy was a hub for community-developed roles - a discrete playbook of tasks to reuse of common configuration steps.
+A role executes all of the tasks inside it.
 Now, the community can upload a Collection of roles, playbooks, modules, or plugins and invoke each individually in their own playbook, as they like.

 - [Collection structure](#collection-structure)
 - [The galaxy.yml file](#the-galaxyyml-file)